LyKhan77/AutoMonitoring-FR/README.md

 4. Check notifications for alerts

 ### Report: Reset Logs
-1. Buka halaman Report pada dashboard.
+1. Open the Report page on the dashboard.
-2. Klik tombol "Reset Logs".
+2. Click the “Reset Logs” button.
-3. Pilih tabel (Both / Events only / Alert Logs only).
+3. Select the table (Both / Events only / Alert Logs only).
-4. Opsional: pilih From dan To Date (YYYY-MM-DD).
-Kosongkan untuk hapus semua.
+4. Optional: select From and To Date (YYYY-MM-DD).
+Leave blank to delete all.
-5. Konfirmasi.
-Sistem akan menampilkan jumlah baris yang terhapus.
+5. Confirm.
+The system will display the number of rows deleted.

 ### Attendance Captures Report
 - Endpoint: `GET /api/report/attendance_captures?employee_id=ID&date=YYYY-MM-DD`